 Arbitration is the preferred means of resolving disputes in unionized workplaces.
 And arbitrators have a good deal of latitude in deciding such disputes.
 Courts rarely overturn arbitrators’ decisions, as the scope of judicial review is “among the narrowest known in the law.”
-However, it does happen, as this case illustrates.
+However, it does happen, as this case, in which an arbitrator went too far ordering a violent nurse back to work, illustrates.

 Spoiler Alert: In this case, a Massachusetts federal judge ruled that an arbitrator exceeded his authority under the collective bargaining agreement (CBA) by ordering the reinstatement of a nurse discharged for assaulting a co-worker at the hospital where both were employed.